Group Preconception Care for Infertility

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is Group Preconception Care safe for humans?
+What prior data suggests that Group Preconception Care is safe for fertility patients?

 This trial is for women who are new patients at Penn Fertility Care, currently trying to conceive and planning to carry a pregnancy themselves.
 They should be willing to try group preconception care or usual care and able to use technology for questionnaires.
 It's not open to those who've had prior infertility treatments elsewhere, need a gestational carrier, require genetic testing on embryos, or can't complete surveys in English.